 Deer coexists with humans.
 The deer in this park does not fear humans.
 If you go to this park, deer will come closer to you.

 In Nara Park, baits that deer eats are sold.
 You can feed the deer.
 If you buy bait, nearby deer will come to you.
 The deer is well behaved, so please try bowing at the deer by all means, making for a unique and unforgettable experience.

-Temples and shrines around JR Nara station were constructed in the 8th century.
-If you want to see a temple older than these, you can take the JR train and go to JR Horyuji station.
-There is a Horyuji temple built in 607 AD.
-Here is the oldest wooden building group in the world, this ancient temple and the surrounding some of the oldest wooden buildings in the world are a must-visit for history buffs.
+There are several famous temples around JR Nara Station.
+They were founded in the 8th century.
+If you want to see temples older than those, take the JR train to JR Horyuji Station.
+There is Horyu-ji Temple built in 607 AD.
+One of the oldest wooden buildings in the world, this ancient temple and the surrounding some of the oldest wooden buildings in the world are a must-visit for history buffs.

-In this era, Buddhism was hardly widespread in Japan.
-So, Horyuji was the most avant-garde building at the time.
-The five-storied pagoda in this temple must have surprised the Japanese at that time.
+Buddhism was not widely practiced in Japan during this period.
+Therefore, Horyuji was the most avant-garde building at that time.
+In particular, the five-storied pagoda of this temple must have surprised Japanese people at the time.

-To JR Horyuji Station is 13 minutes from JR Nara Station.
-It is about 15 minutes on foot from Horyuji Station to Horyuji Temple.
+13 minutes from JR Nara Station to JR Horyuji Station.
+It takes about 15 minutes on foot from Horyuji Station to Horyuji Temple.

-In Japan, Mr. Yoshino in Nara prefecture is famous for its cherry blossoms.
+In Japan, Mount Yoshino in Nara Prefecture is famous for its cherry blossoms.
 It is said that since ancient times, people of the aristocracy longed for the cherry blossoms on Mt.
 Yoshino and set off from Kyoto.

-Mt.
-Yoshino is said to have 30,000 cherry blossoms.
-Every spring, flowers come in order from the foot of the mountain.
-At the peak, the whole mountain is glossy.
+It is said that there are 30,000 cherry trees on Mt.
+Yoshino.
+Every spring, flowers bloom one by one from the foot of the mountain.
+At the summit, the whole mountain becomes glamorous.
 There may be no other cherry blossoms like this.
 A must visit place in spring.
 Riding a small old cable car is also fun.

 Thank you for reading to the end.